 - 23.1 The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
 There is only a single price for any share as determined from time to time by reference to a particular Valuation Point.
-The Net Asset Value per share of the Company is currently calculated on each Dealing Day at 5.00 pm. - The ACD, with agreement from the Depositary, may at any time during a Business Day carry out an additional valuation if the ACD considers it desirable to do so. - 23.3 The ACD maintains a Fair Value Pricing policy with an audit review carried out annually.
-The policy is detailed fully in the Fair Value Policy document. - 23.4 The ACD's Transfer Agency Team may request a change to the pricing methodology in certain circumstances.
-The policy is detailed in the Pricing Policy document. - 23.5 All asset prices from the primary price source are compared to two other sources to ensure the validity of each price.
+The Net Asset Value per share of the Company is currently calculated on each Dealing Day at 5.00 pm. - 23.2 The ACD may at any time during a Business Day carry out an additional valuation if the ACD considers it desirable to do so. - The ACD maintains a Fair Value Pricing policy with an audit review carried out annually.
+The policy is detailed fully in the Fair Value Policy document. - 22.4 The ACD's Transfer Agency Team may request a change to the pricing methodology in certain circumstances.
+The policy is detailed in the Pricing Policy document. - 22.5 All asset prices from the primary price source are compared to two other sources to ensure the validity of each price.
 The policy is detailed in the Pricing Policy document